estebanmunchjones2019/nodemailer-form-article/Readme.md

 npm i firebase
 ````

-This command will install the firebase module at `/node_modules` at the root level, not at `functions/node_modules`.
+This command will install the firebase module inside the `node_modules` folder at the root level of our project, but not inside `functions/node_modules`.

-Now, create a `src/firebase.js` file and paste this:
+Now, create a `src/firebase.js` (or any name you like) file and paste this:

 ````javascript
 //src/firebase.js